 Record your results below

 Bulb lights up Bulb does not light up

-- 1. What do the objects that lit up the bulb have in common?
-All the objects that lit up the bulb are made of metallic materials.
-The lead core of a pencil (graphite) also conducts electricity.
-Some metals are better conductors than others. - What do all the objects that did not light up the bulb have in common?
-They were all made from non-metals, such as plastic, wood, glass, ceramics, etc
+- 1. What do the objects that lit up the bulb have in common? - 2.
+What do all the objects that did not light up the bulb have in common?